carlettif/multitemporal-s1-backscattering/README.md

 # multitemporal-s1-backscattering

-- This repository is associated to the following preprint: INSERT-DOI-HERE.
+- This repository is associated to the following article preprint: [https://doi.org/10.5194/egusphere-2025-974](https://doi.org/10.5194/egusphere-2025-974).

   - This code enables the execution of the SMRT simulations and the reproduction of Figure 9 of the paper, where the simulations results are presented.
 The model setup is described in detail in Section 3.2 of the paper.
-The simulations are based on the high-resolution field measurements available on EnviDat (INSERT_DOI_HERE), which the user has to provide.
+The simulations are based on the high-resolution field measurements available on EnviDat [https://doi.org/10.16904/envidat.574](https://doi.org/10.16904/envidat.574), which the user has to provide.
 Additionally, the chosen snowpack layering is provided in the *./data* folder.

 - The other plots presented in the paper are derived from input variations using the same simulation setup of Figure 9.